tonusp/NaNo2016/A_Book_of_Changes.md

 "I didn't even know we were moving on.
 How can I know where to?"

 "Think, Joseph.
-This pilgrimage, or way, or whatever it is you are following.
-The way will find you.
-It's your way, Joseph's, and it's your ways, Joseph and Hildegard's.
+This pilgrimage, or Way, or whatever it is you are following.
+The Way will find you.
+It's your Way, Joseph's, and it's your Ways, Joseph and Hildegard's.
 Think about your wife.
 You've been exploring the international language that brought you together.
 What else is their about this Beloved of yours?"

 Tears swam in Joseph's eyes.
 Even though it was their shared love language that had brought him to Heart Mountain, even though he had seen their own story mirrored in the young couple whose marriage he had attended, he had thought little since the day of the wedding of everything else that Hildegard had been.
 She had not appeared to him, spoken to him at all, and he had begun to think that meant he was on the right path.
 Now he suddenly feared it might mean he had strayed so far from it that he had lost her, that she had gone off in another direction at a parting of the ways.

 As he thought back over their life together, he began to think increasingly of that other side of his beloved Hildegard: the believer, the mystic, the woman of faith.
 He packed his bags, checked out of the Hotel Englischer Hof, and walked to the station where he bought a ticket for Dresden, and boarded the train.

 When the train pulled in to Dresden five and a half hours, and several changes of train later, Joseph gathered his things together, walked through the station, and came out onto the Wiener Platz.
 He was suddenly surrounded by ghosts in a way he had never expected, or experienced before.
 Dresden was one of the most beautiful of German cities, teeming with life and culture.
 And it *had been* one of the most beautiful of German cities, teeming with life and culture.
-The nights of February 13th to 15th, 1945, swam in Joseph's mental vision, the nights when 722 RAF and 527 USAAF bombers dropped 2431 tons of high explosive bombs, and 1476 tons of incendiaries on the city.
+The nights of February 13th to 15th, 1945, swam in Joseph's mental vision, the nights when 722 RAF and 527 USAAF bombers dropped 2,431 tons of high explosive bombs, and 1,476 tons of incendiaries on the city.
 Most of the Altstadt and inner city were destroyed, and tens of thousands of civilians, mostly women and children, died in a storm of fire and falling buildings.
 Nazi propaganda reports said that 200,000 people died.
 Later reputable historians put the total between 18,000 and a maximum of 25,000.
 Some groups still claim the figure was possibly 500,000.

 Eighteen.
 Thousand.
 Or Five.
 Hundred.
 Thousand.
 Who knows?
 Just a single child, a single woman, dying in terror and flames, incinerated by bombs dropped on them from the sky by another human being, is too many.
 Joseph's heart swelled with anger and compassion.
 Suddenly he found that his steps, leading straight ahead into the Altstadt, had brought him in view of the Frauenkirche, the Church of Our Lady.
 Destroyed in the bombing of Dresden, its ruins had been left for fifty years as a memorial to the dead, a stark reminder of the horror and the cost of war.
 Then, after the reunification of Germany, it had been rebuilt along with the surrounding parts of the old town.